Colinslik/practice_for_python/README.md

-# command-line-argument-parser
+# practice_for_python
-command line argument parser with curl style, getopt and struct format.
+python function fot influxdb and neo4j